janlelis/better-array/README.md

 ); // => [1]
 ```

-The resulting object provides an alternative API to work with the Array:
+The `BetterArray` object provides an alternative API to work with the Array:

 ## Methods